Jaynferrre/Computer-Vision_Autumn_2025/README.md

 * **Feature Visualization:** Visual inspection of convolutional filter weights to interpret feature extraction mechanisms.
 * **Error Analysis:** Visualization of misclassified images to diagnose model weaknesses.

-## Usage Instructions

-1. Ensure a Python environment is configured with the necessary dependencies.
-2. Open the notebooks (`24B2176_CV_Assignment_1.ipynb` or `24B2176_CV_Assignment_2.ipynb`) in Jupyter Notebook or Google Colab.
-3. Execute the cells sequentially.
-It is highly recommended to set the hardware accelerator to GPU if available to ensure efficient training times.
-4. The output cells will display training loss graphs, accuracy metrics, and confusion matrices.

 ## Metrics

 The models are evaluated based on the following key performance indicators: